First published 21 January 2020. Edited 25 June 2020.

 Synopsis: It has been a long time since Caine, Bronson, Angus and Wendell, AKA, ‘The Chain Breakers,’ escaped the torturous Vietnamese POW camp.
 They now find themselves sharing a new prison, The Hogan Hills Retirement Home for Returned Veterans.
 Each of the boys has an unrealised dream they want to achieve.
 So they band together to devise a plan to escape this new hell.
 But the rules of engagement have changed, in fact, they can’t even remember what they were and that’s half the problem.
 A cross between Grumpy Old Men and The Great Escape, about four mates reconciling after years apart to teach each other that it’s never too late to chase your dreams.

-I Am Woman (Transmission) 21 May
+I Am Woman (Transmission) previously 21 May, now TBC

 This biopic about Australian-born musician and 1970s activist Helen Reddy premiered at Toronto International Film Festival in 2019.
 Directed and produced by Unjoo Moon, written by Emma Jenson, and produced by Rosemary Blight (Goalpost), the film stars Tilda Cobham-Hervey in the lead, alongside Danielle Macdonald and Evan Peters.